Get the right information straight to your inbox

 An example of an internal link is this, where I am internal linking to my post about Email Outreach lessons that I learned after 5000 Link Building emails.

 The benefits of using internal links are two-fold.
 Not only do internal links help your pages climb up google rankings, but they also keep your site visitors on your site for longer which is another Google ranking factor.

-External links (that is links from other sites) are like votes.
+External links (links from other sites) are like votes.

-The more votes you have, the higher your site ranks in google.
+The more votes you have, the higher your site ranks on google.
 Backlinks continue to be the strongest ranking factor in Google.
 But they are hard to come by on their own.